 Who this DAC benefits?

 Everyone.
-If you have a pair of headphones that don’t sound good out of your laptop, the Dragon Fly Black is the solution.
+If you have a pair of headphones that don’t sound good out of your laptop, you may go with the Black version.
+My recommendation for you would be to just save for the Red because you won’t have to upgrade down the road should you level up your headphones.
+The Red version also uses that upgraded 9016 ESS DAC Chip.
 Be mindful that the black version won’t do as well with higher impedance cans like the HD600/800, etc. More on that in the Similarities and Differences section. 🙂

 If you plan to use any of the Dragonfly models with a phone, you’ll need an adapter.

-The Blackversion sounds more enjoyable and has a “bigger” sound, while the Red has a more audiophile type of sound: it’s more elegant and there’s less clutter/artifacts in the mix.
-There’s more nuance and detail with the Red version.
+- The Black version sounds more enjoyable and has a “bigger” sound, while the Red has a more audiophile type of sound: it’s more elegant and there’s less clutter/artifacts in the mix.
+There are more nuance and detail with the Red version.
 It’s able to provide a clearer, smoother, more accurate overall image of the soundscape.